Free skew monoidal categories: Introduction

 An example of a skew monoidal category is the category $\Ord_\bot$ of finite non-empty ordinals, with morphisms the functions which preserve both order and bottom element.
 The product is given by ordinal sum, and the unit object is the ordinal $\ord 1=\{0\}$.
 This is strictly associative, but the maps $\lambda$ and $\rho$ are non-invertible.
 By its universal property, the free skew monoidal category \Fsk on one object has a unique structure-preserving functor to $\Ord_\bot$ which sends the generator to $\ord 1$.
 A key result of \cite{skewcoherence} was that this functor is faithful, so that the morphisms of \Fsk can be represented as certain functions between finite sets.

-While the objects of \Fsk were described in an entirely explicit way, the morphisms were described far less explicitly.
+While the objects of \Fsk were described in an entirely explicit way, the morphisms were not.
 The main goal of this paper is to remedy this, by giving a completely explicit condition characterising the morphisms.

 As an application, we construct various adjunction between the operad \cs for skew monoidal categories and various simpler operads $\ct$.
 In each case we have an operad map $F\colon\cs \to \ct$ and we show that $F$ has a left or right adjoint in each component.
 By the usual ``doctrinal adjunction" results \cite{Kelly-doctrinal} this enables us to view skew monoidal categories as colax/lax \ct-algebras.
 When \ct is the terminal operad, the unique map $F\colon \cs\to\ct$ has both adjoints, and so any skew monoidal category yields both a colax monoidal category and a lax monoidal category.
 These processes lose structure, but choosing for \ct an only slighter more complex operad \cl, we find that colax \cl-algebras encode the skew monoidal structure entirely.
 These results are used in our companion paper \cite{bourke-lack} which introduces and studies \emph{skew multicategories}, the multicategorical analogue of skew monoidal categories.